LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 - Elias Gamma Coding
 - Tunstall Coding

-We haven't even listed them all which is a beauty of these algorithms.
-Each serve a distinct purpose and use case, as there is not a one-size fits all solution.
-Instead, it is a wealth of tools available for use, and knowing which one to use is half the battle.
+We haven't even listed them all which is the beauty of these algorithms.
+Each serve a distinct purpose and use case all because there is not a one-size fits all solution.
+ Instead,
+it is a wealth of tools available for use, and knowing which one to use is half the battle.